YahavGerhard/chacha20-hardware-accelerator/README.md

 ## Verification
 1. **Simulation:** The Verilog core was verified using a Vivado Testbench to ensure algorithmic accuracy against standard ChaCha20 vectors and to validate AXI-Stream handshakes.
 2. **Hardware Validation:** Tested on physical hardware.
-A C script utilizes `udmabuf` (Shadow Buffers) to pass 32-bit aligned data to the DMA, preventing bus contention and proving the hardware's real-time stability during on-board debugging.
+A C script utilizes static test vectors (pre-defined Key, Nonce, and Constants) to verify the hardware implementation against official ChaCha20 reference outputs.
+The script handles DMA transfers and proves the hardware's real-time stability during on-board debugging.

 ## Repository Structure
 * [RTL](./RTL) - Custom Verilog source files for the ChaCha20 IP.